vytasstro/JavaScipt-Projects/README.md

 ---------------------------------------------------------------------------
 Project3 - Circle that increases it's size when the mouse hovers on it and decreases when the mouse exits the circle.
 ---------------------------------------------------------------------------
+To-Do List - A simple application in which you can add your goals.